-Derek Beres, a Los Angeles-based author, music producer, and yoga instructor, looks at a range of issues affecting the world's various spiritual communities in an attempt to sift through hyperbole and find truly universal solutions to prevalent issues facing humanity in the 21st century.
+Derek Beres, a Los Angeles-based author, music producer, and yoga/fitness instructor, looks at a range of issues affecting the world's various spiritual communities in an attempt to sift through hyperbole and find truly universal solutions to prevalent issues facing humanity in the 21st century.

 A new study published in Nature Neuroscience shows that stress changes the structure of mouse brains—in partners who did not experience stress.

 In her enlightening new book, Blue Dreams, Lauren Slater covers the history of psychotropic drugs.

 As more intellectuals seek a common ground between the left-right divide, these ten books offer insights on how to navigate challenging topics.

 In his latest book, Selfie, Will Storr explores the history of self-obsession, and wonders how we can fix it.